TheTacoBytes/AckBot/README.md

 ## Overview
 AckBot is a ROS 2 robot platform that handles core functionalities such as `cmd_vel`, `scan`, `odom`, and more.
 This repository contains the ROS 2 packages needed to control AckBot and interface with its sensors.

 ## Features
-- Handles the core control topics for the Ackbot robot.
+- Handles the core control topics for the AckBot robot.
 - Interfaces with various sensors (LiDAR, IMU, Camera, etc.).
 - Publishes essential topics for robot state, velocity, and sensor data.